mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 To jump, the following procedures must be performed as a task chain using Astrogation and Engineer (j-drive) checks.

-**Astrogation:** The jump needs to be plotted.
+Astrogation: #TODO The jump needs to be plotted.
 This is an Easy (4+) Astrogation check (1D x 10 minutes, EDU), modified by the jump distance (thus, a jump covering four parsecs gives DM-4 to the check).
 If the check is failed, then the astrogator must plot the jump again.
 Astrogation can be done in advance (a jump is normally plotted while the ship is travelling out to the 100-diameter distance).

 Jump!: Firing the jump drive requires an Easy (4+) Engineer (j-drive) check (1D x 10 minutes, EDU), modified by the task chain of the original Astrogation check and the following modifiers.